Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Simulation Study

 \subsection{Motivating Scenario}

 Suppose the robotic lander is dispatched to icy moons like Europa or Enceladus \cite{hand2022science,aero2023}.
 One of the missions of the lander is to perform high-level science-related tasks such as deciding where to deploy a resource-intensive manipulator.
 This can occur among the non-overlapping $K$ search sites that are determined based on panoramic images taken immediately after landing.
 To perform this science task, it is necessary to efficiently infer in advance, using lightweight sensors such as the LIBS \cite{jolivet2019review}, which search sites have the most features of interest $f_p$ to scientists out of the broadly classified $F$ scientific categories (e.g. hydrated salts and sulfates \cite{hand2022science}).
-In addition to its own sensor readings, the lander can utilize secondary information, for instance, the sun direction, which is common to all search sites (i.e. $\vec{x}_c$), and albedo, which is unique to each search site (i.e. $\vec{x}_k$).
+While the lander can choose a site based solely on past observation data, it can utilize secondary context information to predict the likelihood of observing each outcome.
+For instance, contexts can include the sun direction, common to all search sites (i.e. $\vec{x}_c$), and albedo, which is unique to each search site (i.e. $\vec{x}_k$).
 Furthermore, as illustrated in Fig. \ref{fig: comm}, the lander periodically and asynchronously receives extra discrete semantic human observations about what scientists recognize in the downlinked data.
-Yet, there is a non-zero probability that these observations are erroneous, e.g. due to the limited bandwidth and quality of data transmitted from the lander back to Earth.
-So, the validity of the external observations must be taken into account when processing.
-Thus, we formulate this coupled inference and decision-making problem as an OA-CMAB.
+Yet, the lander must also account for a non-zero probability that some observations are erroneous, e.g. due to the limited bandwidth and quality of data transmitted back to Earth.
+We formulate this coupled inference and decision-making problem as an OA-CMAB.